gnat/surreal/README.md

 ## 🔌 Extending Surreal

-First off, if it's important to you, we highly recommend just adding your custom functions to the core of your copy of Surreal.
-It's designed small so you can do that.
+First off, we do recommend just adding to your Surreal core.
+Surreal is designed to be small, auditable and understandable.
 But we also have a plugin system for less core-like contributions:

 1. Add your function to Surreal
  ```javascript